 Did I mention dogs yet?
 Dogs.
 I spend a lot of time with dogs.
-I run a force free dog training business, so dogs are kind of a critical part of my day-to-day life.
+I run a dog training business, so dogs are kind of a critical part of my day-to-day life.
 Plus, my own dogs are pretty much the coolest thing in the universe (I have two).
-I geek out over training mechanics, learning theory and counter-conditioning protocols.
-I can't remember the last time I wore clothes that weren't lightly peppered with dog fur.
-You don't need to have dogs of your own, but people who don't like pets would probably consider my house a special sort of torture.
+You don't need to have dogs of your own, but people who dislike pets would probably consider my house a special sort of torture.
 Because dogs.

 I am a proud creature, but I have a healthy dose of flailing idiot running around in my head, too.
 I don't like being trapped in any single worldview, be it silly or serious, masculine or feminine, old or young, hatefully misanthropic or irrepressibly idealistic.

 Right now a huge amount of my time and mental resources are being allocated to getting the training business off the ground and finding a market for my hand carved leather dog collars.

 I also spend a lot of time training Indi, my service dog in training.
 Like most types of disability accommodation, SD training is drastically more time consuming and less glamorous than most people expect.
 Indi is on track to graduate in 2016.

 I'm really good at lateral thinking and really bad at having common sense.